 JENNIFER RICCIO, CHAIR

 Jennifer is the international tax attorney at Hypertherm, Inc. Jennifer moved to the Upper Valley in 2008 from the Boston area.
 Prior to joining Hypertherm, Jennifer supervised the Contracting Specialist Team and oversaw the contract function for Boston Medical Center Healthnet.
 Before joining Boston Medical, Jennifer held legal positions at Tarlow, Breed, Hart, & Rogers, P.C. and Casner & Edwards, both in Boston, MA.
 Jennifer holds a JD from Suffolk Law School and an LLM in International Taxation from St. Thomas Law School and has been a member of the bar since 2005.
 As an active member of the American Bar Association (ABA), Jennifer currently serves on the association’s International Tax and International Animal Law committees.
 Jennifer is also a member of the Governance Committee for David’s House at Dartmouth Hospital and serves on Hypertherm’s HOPE Foundation’s grant review committee.
-Jen is serving her first term, which ends June 30, 2017.

 K. BLAKE DARCY, VICE CHAIR